 My three for our shoot were purple sunsets, eclectic props, and 70’s rock ‘n’ roll.

-Your mood board is an immediate visual answer to the the question.
+Your mood board is an immediate visual answer to the question.

-It gives you all the feels and contain your palette and three elements.
+It gives you all the feels and contains your palette and three elements.

 And nothing else.

 Now is the time to say goodbye to all those other good ideas,

 and the 14 other weddings that could have been.

 Make a mixtape, pack your snacks, and get ready to hit the road,

 because you, my friend, have made your very own roadmap.